 Spring - when your nose does more running than you do.

 Allergies are a misfire of our immune system, recognizing perfectly harmless proteins as potential invaders.
-Whereas in autoimmune diseases, our immune system recognizes our own internal cells as potentially harmful, allergy is directed at external triggers.
+Whereas in autoimmune diseases, our immune system recognizes our own internal cells/proteins as potentially harmful, allergy is directed at external triggers.
 Pollen, dust, dander, and other triggers are common, and can be seasonal or environmental (or both).
 Foods can also be allergens, and some food allergies are quite serious or potentially deadly.